Eskimos quarterback Mike Reilly named CFL’s Most Outstanding Player

 Spencer was fourth in punt returns (70, 929 yards, one TD) and kickoff returns (25 for 607 yards) but first in missed field goal returns (five, 260 yards, one touchdown).

 The six-foot-three, 232-pound Wilder Jr. received 72 votes after running for 872 yards (7.2-yard average) and five TDs in 17 games – 10 starts – while adding 51 catches for 533 yards.
-Wilder Jr. recognized his offensive line by having every lineman join him on the podium.
+Wilder Jr. recognized his offensive line by having every Argos lineman join him on the podium.

 "These guys keep me going," he said.
 "The offensive line is behind the scenes all the time and never gets credit.